Japan to require COVID-19 tests for all visitors from China - NewsBreak

 Japan to require COVID-19 tests for all visitors from China

-Japanese Prime Minister Fumio Kishida announced Tuesday that Japan will tighten border controls for COVID-19 by requiring tests for all visitors from China starting Friday as a temporary emergency measure against the surging infections there .
+TOKYO (AP) — Japanese Prime Minister Fumio Kishida announced Tuesday that Japan will tighten border controls for COVID-19 by requiring tests for all visitors from China starting Friday as a temporary emergency measure against the surging infections there.

 The quantitative antigen test that is already conducted on entrants suspected of having COVID-19 will be mandatory for all people arriving from mainland China.
 Those who test positive will be quarantined for seven days at designated facilities and their samples will be used for genome analysis.